 Biology

 Fall, Spring.
 Credit, three hours.
-Principles of genetics, evolution, and physiology with special reference to contemporary life situations.
+This course reviews the principles of genetics, physiology, ecology, taxonomy, and evolution with special reference to contemporary life situations.
 Intended for non-science majors.
-This course does not fulfill requirements for medical and dental schools.
+This course does not fulfill the requirements for medical and dental schools or a biology major but will fulfill the GER for Natural Science.
+Three hours of lecture per week.

 BIOLOGY 135—PLANTS AND SOCIETY WITH LABORATORY (NS)